TashyraA/TashyraA.github.io/code-review.md

 # Code Review

-As part of the capstone process, I completed an informal code review to evaluate my original artifacts and identify opportunities for enhancement.
+As part of the CS 499 Computer Science Capstone, I completed an informal code review of my original artifacts.
+The purpose of this review was to evaluate the structure, readability, and functionality of my existing code and identify opportunities for enhancement.

+During the review, I focused on:

+- Code organization and modularity
+- Naming conventions and readability
+- Use of data structures and algorithms
+- Error handling and input validation
+- Opportunities to improve performance or maintainability

+This review directly informed the enhancements I made to my IT 145, CS 300, and DAD 220 artifacts.
+It helped me prioritize which areas to refactor, which features to improve, and how to better align my work with industry best practices.

 👉 [Watch the Code Review Videos](videos/code-review-link.txt)

-This review covers:
-- Existing functionality
-- Code structure
-- Areas for improvement
-- Planned enhancements